 Depending on the extent of the activity undertaken by the agent or distributor, you may also need to ensure that the agreements you enter into are compliant with the FCA’s requirements relating to material outsourcing.

-Because of the applicability of the Consumer Duty, the agreement should allow you to change your distribution strategy if you need to.
-Similarly, you should be able to change the way your service is sold to consumers by an agent or distributor so that it is appropriate for all groups of consumers, including those who are vulnerable.
+Due to the applicability of the Consumer Duty, the agreement should permit you to adjust your distribution strategy if necessary.
+Similarly, you should be able to change the way your service is presented to consumers by an agent or distributor so that it is suitable for all groups of consumers, including those who are vulnerable.

 Our solicitors can help guide you through this.